anhh-nguyen/inspire-me/README.md

 Quote Of The Day

-A simple project that uses API to randomly pull a quote to display.
+A website that uses API to randomly pull a quote to display.